kazeburo/POSIX-strftime-Compiler/README.md

 # DESCRIPTION

-POSIX::strftime::Compiler provided GNU compatible strftime(3), but this module will not affected by the system locale.
+POSIX::strftime::Compiler provides GNU C library compatible strftime(3).
+But this module will not affected by the system locale.
 This feature is useful when you want to write loggers, servers and portable applications.

 For generate same result strings on any locale, POSIX::strftime::Compiler wraps POSIX::strftime and converts some format characters to perl code